community-of-python/.github/profile/README.md

-## Hi there 👋
+## Hello 👋

-Hello, we are a team of seasoned developers specializing in corporate development.
+We are a team of seasoned developers specializing in corporate development.
 We create numerous microservices.
 Our aim is to simplify and enhance the ease of daily development, and we share our solutions with you.